 “For example, none of the above-mentioned articles mention the risk of Tamimi being seriously harmed in Israeli jails.
 Yet UNICEF charges Israel with subjecting Palestinian youth to ‘practices that amount to cruel, inhuman or degrading treatment or punishment, according to the Convention on the Rights of the Child and the Convention against Torture.’
 These include children ‘being aggressively awakened in the middle of the night by many armed soldiers and being forcibly brought to an interrogation center tied and blindfolded, sleep-deprived,’ and “threatened with death, physical violence, solitary confinement and sexual assault, against themselves or a family member.’”
 (For his article, click here.)

 Of course, Western correspondents in Beirut nor Jerusalem, as in the case of the CBC where it has a bureau, never heard of Ahed Tamini.
-And she has been resisting occupation as a child: not being manipulated by her parents or by Gulf regimes.
+She has been resisting occupation since was a child.
 (For an eloquent photo essay on Ahed, see Sighting: A Lioness of Palestine, December 29, 2013.)

 This type of yellow journalism that relies on misleading headlines that essentially say everything that the hollow articles carry and have little or no newsworthy material is not politically neutral.
 It is a political weapon of war.
 All these articles are agitating for or conciliating with bloodletting in the Middle East, specifically against the Palestinians, Lebanese, Syrians, Yemenese and Iranians and between Shias and Sunnis.
 This type of journalism either directly or indirectly stokes aggression by giving impunity to the aggressors.
 This is why it deliberately ignores and refuses to even acknowledge the main issue, that the people of Palestine are fighting to affirm their right to be.